la2050/archive/_projects/2014/agents-for-change-initiative-for-seniors-in-los-angeles.md

    (6) Conduct 6 monthly communiqués including conference calls, emails, direct mail and newsletters distributed at the Senior Centers and community sites.

    The need is great and with the right support, many older adults are willing and able to speak up for themselves and for the senior community at large.
-What is your idea/project in more detail?: >-
-  St. Barnabas Senior Services (SBSS) initial AGEnts for Change Initiative achieved success in its first year of implementation.
+How will your idea/project help make LA the best place to connect today?
+In LA2050?: >- St. Barnabas Senior Services (SBSS) initial AGEnts for Change Initiative achieved success in its first year of implementation.
 Due to the support of The SCAN Foundation, SBSS was able to recruit and train 32 seniors.
 Six